ColinConduff/BlocFit/README.md

 It includes integration with Facebook, Google Maps, GameKit, HealthKit, and the Multipeer Connectivity framework.
 The Multipeer Connectivity framework is used to enable peer-to-peer communication between runners.
 It also uses Core Data and Core Location.

+The application architecture is similar to MVVM.
+In order to avoid the Massive UIViewController problem, ViewControllers have been split into ViewC and Controller classes.

+Jazzy-generated docs are available under the `docs` directory.

 BlocFit is available for free on the [App Store](https://itunes.apple.com/ca/app/blocfit/id1175156670).